HusnainRKI/ms-copilot-gateway/README.md

 Registering a custom mode is **required** to use `ms-copilot-gateway` effectively with Roo Code.
 Roo Code's default system prompts can be very long (often exceeding 30,000 characters), which far surpasses Copilot's character limits (typically 8,000-10,240 characters).
 Without a custom mode that specifies a much shorter system prompt, requests from Roo Code will likely fail.

-This project includes an example configuration for a custom mode.
-Create or update a [`.roomodes`](.roomodes:1) file in your project's root directory with the following content (this example is also available as [`.roomodes`](.roomodes:1) in this repository):
+This project includes example configurations for custom modes.
+Create or update a [`.roomodes`](.roomodes:1) file in your project's root directory with content similar to the following (this example is also available as [`.roomodes`](.roomodes:1) in this repository):

 ```json
 {